Choice-free duality for orthocomplemented lattices by means of spectral spaces

-\begin{example} Consider the ortholattice $O_2$ depicted in Figure \ref{examples of uvo spaces} and the ortholattice $M_3$ in Figure \ref{m3 and n5}.
-Their respective UVO-spaces $X^+_{O_2}$ and $X^+_{M_3}$ are depicted in Figure \ref{examples of uvo spaces}, the direct product $O_2\times M_3$ in Figure \ref{example of uvo sum}, and the UVO-sum $X^+_{O_2}+X^+_{M_3}$ in Figure \ref{example of uvo sum}.
+\begin{example} Consider the ortholattices $O_2$ and $O_6$, along with their respective UVO-spaces $X^+_{O_2}$ and $X^+_{O_6}$ depicted in Figure \ref{examples of uvo spaces}.
+The direct product $O_2\times O_6$ and its UVO-sum $X^+_{O_2}+X^+_{M_3}$ are depicted in Figure \ref{example of uvo sum}.
 For the purpose of visualizing these examples, we represent the specialization order between two points of a UVO-space by a dotted line and the underlying partial ordering of an ortholattice by a solid line.
-We omit the orthogonality relations of these UVO-spaces from these diagrams for the sake of simplicity, but still explicitly define them below.
+We omit the orthogonality relations of these UVO-spaces from these diagrams for the sake of simplicity, but still explicitly describe them below.

 \end{example}

 \begin{proposition} If $L$ and $L'$ are ortholattices and $X^+_L$ and $X^+_{L'}$ are their respective dual UVO-spaces, then there is a homeomorphism $f\colon X^+_{L\times L'} \to X^+_L+X^+_{L'}$ that is an isomorphism with respect to their orthospace reducts. \end{proposition} \begin{proof} For each point $x\in X^+_{L\times L'}$ i.e., every proper filter $x\in \mathfrak{F}(L\times L')$, let Clearly, we have that $x_L\in\mathfrak{F}(L)$ and $x_{L'}\in\mathfrak{F}(L')$.
 Now define $f$ by